PubInv/general-purpose-alarm-device/README.md

 These features are on the ESP32 branch which as of August 2023 is not yet integrated.

 ## Version 2 PCB Features
 As of March 2023 we have developed and built a version 2 PCB.
+Fifteen pwinted wiring assemblies were fabricated and five enclosures.
 Printed wiring assemblies were manufactured largerly by JLCPCB as were the enclosures.
+Enclousres by JLCPCB too.
-Some components not available though JLCPCB were assembled by hand.
+Some PCB components not available though JLCPCB were assembled by hand in Maryville TN.
 Details of the assembly and test procedure is found through links in the README.md at:  [https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware](https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware)
+**FIXES in Version 2**
 Changes were made in version 2 to fix a few reworks to version 1 PCBs involving cutting traces and soldering wires.
 Most noticable for uses was properly connecting the USB-UART chip to the micocontroller nRESET line so that the devices program without the user having to press the reset button.